simonridley/Gitamic/README.md

 Gitamic adds an interactive git UI to Statamic so that you can have more control over your commits.
 It's great for more complex sites that rely on live-publishing changes from your Statamic CP back to your git repository.

+## Features
+- See changes to files (a.k.a. your 'working tree')
+- Stage and unstage changes
+- Commit changes
+- Push changes

+And even more features are coming as Gitamic is under active development!

 ## Installation and Setup
 ### Statamic CP
 Using the Statamic CP is the easiest way to install Gitamic.
 Under **Tools > Addons**, use the search to find 'Gitamic'